andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 Sounds obvious, right?
 This paper eventually got the discussion rolling into the design principles which we call "High Cohesion, Loose Coupling" today.

 ---

+## Define: coupling

+(illustration)

+---

+## Define: cohesion

+(illustration)

+---

+#### To recap

+## Modules should:

+- hide information that's likely to change
+- group like concepts together
+- seek to minimize dependencies on the outside world

+---